 A Waldorf schools fails, by its own lights, whenever a student emerges without a deeply felt (if mentally fuzzy) devotion to the spirit realm as conceived in the Waldorf belief system.
-Sometimes, of course, Waldorf schools succeed and students emerge happily embracing the spiritualistic beliefs and inclinations imparted by their teachers. in my view, these students have been significantly harmed.
+Sometimes, of course, Waldorf schools succeed and students emerge happily embracing the spiritualistic beliefs and inclinations imparted by their teachers.
+In my view, these students have been significantly harmed.
 If you are a parent considering a Waldorf school for your children, you should carefully consider what you want for them.
 Would you want Waldorf to succeed in leading your kids to the pathway of occult spirituality?
 Waldorf faculties typically claim that they do not teach the kids Anthroposophy.
 Instead, they claim, they equip students to make their own free choices in life.
 But as followers of Rudolf Steiner, Waldorf teachers believe that their ideology represents Truth, and of course — being responsible educators — they want to lead kids toward truth, not falsehood.
-Moreover, as Rudolf Steiner's followers, Waldorf teachers believe that there is really just one correct path in life, the "white path" of Anthroposophical spirituality.
+Moreover, as Rudolf Steiner's followers, dyed-in-the-wool Waldorf teachers believe that there is really just one correct path in life, the "white path" of Anthroposophical spirituality.
 Failing to lead children in the one correct direction in life would be, from the Waldorf perspective, morally indefensible.

 The truth is that Waldorf schools contrive, one way or another, to one degree or another, to direct children's feet toward the Anthroposophical path.
 If this what you want for your children?**